tryton/tryton/modules/product/doc/design.rst

 such as the description, cost price, and suffix code which is important to distinguish between different variants.

+Instead of using the template's list price, a list price can be set on the variant.

 The identifiers that are used to refer to a product are also specific to a product variant.
 A product identifier is made up from a type and a code.